swentel/indieweb/README.md

 endpoint.

-For publishing, a checkbox will be available on the node form for publishing your content per channel (e.g. twitter, facebook etc).
+For publishing, a checkbox will be available on the node form for publishing your content per channel (e.g. twitter, etc).
 There is also a syndication field available to render your syndications for POSSE-Post-Discovery, see https://indieweb.org/posse-post-discovery.
 The full list of syndications is available at admin/content/syndication.
 When you toggle to publish, an entry is created in the queue which you can either handle with drush or by cron.
 This will send a webmention to bridgy for instance.